 Most of the time, the articles you read will come from your normal browsing around the internet.
 But both services offer ways to find new content within their apps, as well as ways to share directly with other users of the service.

 Instapaper's internal social features are comparatively limited.
-It only allows you to add friends' Instapaper accounts through Facebook or Twitter.
+You can find friends using your contacts, Twitter, or Facebook.
 Once you find someone, you can follow what they're sharing.
 Instapaper also has a Browse tab with a small selection of recommended articles, but without adding friends, it only features fifteen articles.
 You won't get many new things to read from there.

-Instapaper is cheaper, but Pocket gives you more for your dollar.
+Instapaper is cheaper, but Pocket gives you more for your dollar (and offers more for free)

 The free version of Instapaper lets you save unlimited articles and videos, create five notes per month, create folders, and sync your use across platforms.
 The paid version costs $3/month or $30/year (17% off the monthly price), which removes ads and gives users full search of the entire text of their articles, unlimited notes, text-to-speech playlists on mobile, unlimited speed reading features, and a Send to Kindle bookmarklet.